supreethmv/blog/_posts/2024-11-18-discrete_digital_deception.md

 ## How IEEE 754 Impacts Machine Learning

-When you add $0.1$ three times, you might expect the result to be exactly $0.3$.
+Another simple example is when you add $0.1$ three times, you might expect the result to be exactly $0.3$.
 However, due to floating-point approximations, the result deviates slightly.

 ```python
 result = 0.1 + 0.1 + 0.1